ahh1539/WebCheckers/docs/DesignDoc.md

 and they see a list of possible opponents.
 They are considered 'waiting for a game' until they select an opponent or they are selected as an opponent.
-Additionally, if there is an ongoing game, then a user who is signed in has the option to spectate.
+Additionally, if there is an ongoing game, then a user who is signed in has the option to spectate a  game.
+There will be a list of ongoing games with the game name being a concatenation of the two players names.
+The spectator will have the option to exit the game at any point.
 When 2 users enter a game, they take turns submitting moves.
 Moves are validated and submitted through their respective routes, and the player's turn is finished when a move is submitted successfully and reflected back to the user through the checkTurn route which is updated